hacs/integration/docs/developer/general.md

 -- | --
-installed | True / False if it is installed. pending_update | True / False if a update is pending. prerelease | True / False if it's a prerelease. selected_tag | The selected version. version_available | The latest available version. version_installed | The installed version
+installed | True / False if it is installed. pending_update | True / False if a update is pending. prerelease | True / False if it's a pre release. selected_tag | The selected version. version_available | The latest available version. version_installed | The installed version